mamba2410/usb-to-irda/README.md

 An STL file will be provided to be able to 3d print.
 You can either print this yourself, or get a bureau service to do it, like JLC.

+You will need 4x M3 x 12mm screws and 4x M3 nuts.

 ### Programming

 TBD